 A native of upstate New York, Professor Drobak earned Bachelor of Science degrees in electrical engineering and management science from the Massachusetts Institute of Technology in 1970.
 He entered law school at Stanford University, where his studies included courses that applied economic analysis to legal problems.
 After earning his law degree from Stanford University in 1973, he clerked for the California Court of Appeal and then practiced law for five years in New Haven, Connecticut.
 He joined the law faculty at Washington University in 1979 and now holds appointments in Law, Economics, and Political Economy.
 Additionally, between 1991 and 2006 Professor Drobak was a professor at the United States Business School in Prague, where he taught in the first MBA program for Central and Eastern European students.

 In his pro bono work, he has consulted with Czechoslovakia in connection with its voucher privatization of large government enterprises and with the Republic Of Georgia in connection with the drafting of a new constitution.
-He has edited two books: Norms and the Law (Cambridge University Press 2006) and The Frontiers of New Institutional Economics, (with John Nye, Academic Press 1997).
-The latter book has achieved a broad readership worldwide, including through a translation into Chinese.
-His research has also resulted in numerous articles and book chapters on such diverse topics as the constitutional limits on utility rate-making, rent control, and other types of price regulation; the tension between federal state courts in the freeing of slaves in antebellum America; the Supreme Court’s role in the creation of a national commercial law in the 19th century; and the reexamination of legal incentives and judicial decision making with cognitive science principles.
-Professor Drobak is currently writing a book about the public’s perception of the legitimacy of a judicial system.
+His most recent book is Rethinking Market Regulation: Helping Labor by Overcoming Economic Myths (Oxford University Press 2021).
+He has also edited two books: Norms and the Law (Cambridge University Press 2006) and The Frontiers of New Institutional Economics, (with John Nye, Academic Press 1997).
+The Frontiers book has achieved a broad readership worldwide, including through a translation into Chinese.
+Professor Drobak’s scholarship has focused primarily on civil procedure and on law and economics issues.
+He is currently writing a book about the public’s perception of the legitimacy of a judicial system.

 Professor Drobak is well-known for fostering academic and administrative links among numerous campus departments.
 His collaborative efforts have pervaded a number of disciplines, including anthropology, business, electrical engineering, philosophy, political science, and of course, law.
 For a decade, he was the director of the Center for Interdisciplinary Studies in the School of Law, which fostered joint projects among and across disciplines at the university.
 In 1997, he joined a group of economists and political scientists to found the International Society for New Institutional Economics, of which he served as Secretary and Treasurer.
 Professor Drobak regularly lectures and teaches throughout Europe.